Ahmed Mestiri

-Ahmed Mestiri (Arabic: أحمد المستيري), born 2 July 1925 in La Marsa, Tunisia, and died 23 May 2021, was a Tunisian lawyer and politician who served as Minister of the Interior.
+Ahmed Mestiri (Arabic: أحمد المستيري; 2 July 1925 – 23 May 2021) was a Tunisian lawyer and politician who served as Minister of the Interior.

 Biography

 Early life

 Mestiri was born into a wealthy landowning family connected to the Tunisian upper bourgeoisie, the son of Taher Mestiri and Khedija Kassar.
 He joined the Destour Party cell of La Marsa alongside Taïeb Mhiri in 1942 at a young age.
 He pursued law studies in Algiers from 1944 to 1948, and furthered his education at the Paris Institute of Political Studies and the Paris Law Faculty, earning his license.
 Starting in 1948, Mestiri practiced law in Tunis.
 By 1950, as a member of the Destourian federation of Tunis, he worked with figures like Bahi Ladgham and Hédi Nouira on the weekly publication Mission, a French-language outlet of Neo Destour.
 In January 1952, he joined the clandestine transitional leadership of Neo Destour, alongside notable figures including Farhat Hached and Hédi Nouira—tasked with resistance activities against the French occupation.
 As a defense lawyer for nationalist activists, Mestiri survived an assassination attempt by the Red Hand terrorist group.
 He was responsible for organizing and overseeing resistance efforts with various collaborators.
 Following the assassination of Hached in December 1952, Mestiri went into hiding to evade police capture due to legal actions and a removal order against him.